-Another way that financial counselors help people is by helping them put together a budget that works with their financial situation.
-Some people who are deep in debt might find that creating a budget that sets firm spending limits for several categories each month, is all that they need to pull themselves out of debt.
-Others might find that they actually earn more than they thought and might be better able to start focusing on certain financial goals, such as saving for retirement or establishing an emergency fund, once they have a clear understanding of their expenses and income.
+Another way that financial counselors help people is by assisting in the creation of a budget that works with their unique financial situation.
+Some people who are deep in debt find that creating a budget with firm spending limits is all that they need to pull themselves out of debt.
+Others might find that with some tweaks, they actually earn more than they thought and might be better able to start focusing on financial goals, such as saving for retirement or establishing an emergency fund once they have a clear understanding of their expenses and income.

 Financial counseling can really help you when you are dealing with debt.
-A counselor will work with you to create the best plan for repaying your debt.
-It could be that creating a budget and making sure you pay debt first, before purchasing non-essentials, is all that it takes to help you out of debt.
+A financial counselor will work with you to create the best plan for repaying your debt.
 Some people might benefit from a debt management plan, or working with the counselor and their creditors to create a payment plan that gets a person out of debt within a few years.
 Debt management plans aren’t the right option for everyone, but they can help people who feel overwhelmed by debt get their financial life back on track.

 The financial counselors at CESI are ready to help you take control of your financial life.
 Whether you’re deep in debt or would just like to put together a plan for the future.

 If you are experiencing financial difficulty and are looking for a solution, non-profit credit counseling can help you make sense of all your options.
 Contact us today for a free financial assessment with one of our certified credit counselors.

 Consumer Education Services, Inc. (CESI) is a non-profit service provider of comprehensive personal financial education and solutions for all life stages and for all of life’s milestones.
 Our goal is enhanced economic security for everyone we serve.